itinero/routing/README.md

 ### Contributions

 Contributions are **always**, especially if they match what's on our [roadmap](http://docs.itinero.tech/docs/itinero/development/index.html) or it fixes a [bug](https://github.com/itinero/routing/issues).
 Also check the [contribution guidelines](https://github.com/itinero/routing/issues) before planning anything big.
-Thanks to past contributions by @Chaz6, @bertt, @jbelien, @pietervdvn, @ironromeo and @airbreather.
+Thanks to past contributions by @Chaz6, @bertt, @jbelien, @pietervdvn, @ironromeo, @jerryfaust and @airbreather.

 If you like routing, OpenStreetMap & Itinero [get in touch](http://www.itinero.tech/#contact), we may have a job for you!